-All student rooms and apartments are furnished, and rent includes all utilities (electric, water, heat and air conditioning, and wireless internet).
+All student rooms and apartments are furnished, and rent includes all utilities (electric, water, heat and air conditioning, and high-speed wireless internet).

 The Argos Complex is comprised of the Kosove apartments, Beta Hall and Castor Hall.
 Originally, the Kosove building was a traditional residence hall comprised of double occupancy rooms arranged in a long-corridor style.
 In response to student demand studies, Kosove was renovated in 1998 and is now an apartment-style complex.
 Beta and Castor Halls were extensively renovated in 2004 and 2001, respectively.
 The renovations in these halls were primarily focused on creating additional housing options for freshman students.
+A recent facilities condition assessment was conducted to inform a decision regarding renovation or replacement of the Argos Complex aging complex.